ahmedamrelhefnawy/VSplitter/README.md

-# FFMPEG Video Splitter
+# VSplitter

-A Python-based tool to automatically split video files into multiple clips using FFMPEG, configured through a JSON file.
+A python script used to automatically split video files into multiple clips using FFMPEG, configured through a JSON file.

 ## Prerequisites